Responding to security events

 - A ransomware program was able to encrypt several files before SES Evolution blocked it.
 Remediation makes it possible to automatically retrieve the unencrypted version of these files from a Windows shadow copy.

 - A user unintentionally launched a malicious program.
 SES Evolution blocked it and prevented it from being run, but it can also be quarantined in addition.
-It will be out of the user’s reach, while allowing the administrator to analyze it before deleting or restoring it.
+It is thus out of the user's reach, allowing the administrator to analyze it before deleting or restoring it.

 - Agent logs report suspicious events on a user's workstation.
-When you detect a danger, you can isolate the workstation in question from the network while you carry out your analysis, and prevent the spread of an attack to the entire network.
+You detect a danger.
+You can isolate that workstation from the network in order to perform your analysis, which prevents an ongoing attack from spreading to the entire pool.

 - After a ransomware attack blocked by SES Evolution, some programs can continue to run on the workstation and facilitate new attacks, for example a remote access Trojan (RAT).
 You can detect such programs with an IoC scan, then delete them automatically with remediation.